 Attention!
 There may be nude people in the area!

-It would have been nice to have seen that sign before I came face to face with a rotund Estonian with all his dangly bits on show.
+It would have been nice to have seen that sign before I came face to face with a rotund Estonian in his birthday suit.
 Or before he pivoted and wobbled off into the sunset.

 Some sights cannot be unseen.